hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.15.0 =
-* Added: Optional Akismet integration for content-based spam filtering (runs after hCaptcha).
-* Added the antispam check for the Avada form.
-* Added the antispam check for the Divi Contact form.
-* Added the antispam check for the Extra Contact form.
-* Added the antispam check for the Divi Builder Contact form.
-* Added the antispam check for the CoBlocks form.
-* Added the antispam check for the Kadence form.
-* Added the antispam check for the Kadence Advanced form.
-* Added the antispam check for the Quform form.
-* Added the antispam check for the Spectra form.
 * Added hCaptcha error messages to CoBlocks.
 * Added hCaptcha error messages to Spectra.
 * Added compatibility with Contact Form 7 v6.1.